akauppi/GroundLevel-firebase-es/packages/app/APPROACH.md

 - Cypress [recommends](https://docs.cypress.io/guides/getting-started/installing-cypress.html) doing so.

 Cypress does cache the binary parts, across `npm` projects, so the disk space use (about 637MB for Cypress 7.1.0 on macOS) is similar to installing it on the desktop.
+-->

+## Windows 10: Cypress *both* as a desktop installation and via `npm`?

+Yeah. 🤪💪

+The `npm`-installed version is for `npm test`.

+The Windows version is for test based development.

+This in completely in line with the mental model that editing one's files is in Windows, while builds (and command line things like `npm test`) happen in WSL2.

+Unfortunately (because Cypress doesn't have Windows 10 + WSL2 support where it could eg. provide a browser UI to the Cypress running within WSL2 `#wink^2` 😉), we force the developer to install *two* separate Cypresses.

+Cons:

+- double the disk use
+- different versions
+- no upgrade path for the Windows version[^1-cypress-update]

+Pros:

+- no need for X Server setup!

+[^1-cypress-update]: To manage the version of the Cypress on Windows, one could set up a dummy Node package there (instead of WSL2), and use `npx cypress open` to pull the binary app.

 ## Naming of the Cypress folders